SebastienDenooz/nectar/readme.md

 ## Nectar

-Nectar is a personal light and rapid link collector based on Laravel.
+Nectar is a personal light and rapid bookmark collector based on Laravel.
 Mostly inspired by Sharly, from [Sebsauvage](http://sebsauvage.net/)

 ### Features